Types of mortgage

-Aldermore is one example of a lender offering guarantor mortgages – and with this company, you can borrow up to 100% of a property's value.
-A parent or grandparent must then guarantee the amount of mortgage above 75% of the value of the home.
+Aldermore's deal allows the buyer to borrow up to 100% of a property's value.
+A parent or grandparent must then guarantee the amount above 75% of the value of the home.

 Family offset mortgages

-Yorkshire Building Society offers mortgages of this type.
+Yorkshire Building Society offers this type of deal.

 Family deposit mortgage

-Some lenders, such as Barclays and Market Harborough Building Society, now offer mortgages where a family member deposits cash in a special savings account and the money is held as security against the mortgage.
+Some lenders offer mortgages where a family member deposits cash in a special savings account and the money is held as security against the mortgage.

 This cash is then held for a fixed period of time.
-If the mortgage borrower defaults during this period, the money will be taken from the savings account.
+If the mortgage borrower defaults during this period, the money will be taken from this account.